Andromeda, a Show That Almost Made It

 The first is that Sorbo and/or the other Producers or Powers that Be resisted making the Tyr character the Co-Star.

 This seems be to quite stupid and fly in the face of history.

 For in many shows, a character grabs the interest and the producers quickly move him to that point.

 Man from U.N.C.L.E was a hit show in the 1960s.
 It was supposed to star Robert Vaughn.

-A Scottish chap, David McCallum was only to appear in a few episodes.
+A Scottish chap, David McCallum, playing a Russian, was only to appear in a few episodes.